 Of course, natural cleaning products can be used when cleaning your oven, and it’s possible that these natural products will be just as effective as any of the products you would buy in stores or supermarkets.

 There are some natural cleaning products you can make from household products, but of course, you must be cautious and ensure you are mixing natural products rather than chemicals.
 Try using the bicarbonate of soda paste discussed above, made from bicarbonate of soda and water.
 Just add a tablespoon of bicarbonate of soda, to 3-4 tablespoons of water and mix to a paste.
 This should be accompanied by a spray of white vinegar.
 Be careful on certain metals with white vinegar as it can cause rust and may need to be diluted.
 Always ensure that you rinse well too!

 Steam cleaning your oven is also great and that’s natural.
 This is a simple way to clean your oven because your oven does the work for you; it’s very similar to self-cleaning and it’s completely chemical free.

 White vinegar (50%) and tap water (50%) mixed together in a spray bottle is an excellent, homemade and natural product for cleaning a glass or mirrored panels in your oven.
 Spritz your oven with the spray, then roughly scrunch up paper towels and rub dry in a circular movement.
 Get a clean scrunched paper towel and repeat to shine the glass/mirror up.

 There are some natural products that you can also buy if you shop around.
-Brands like You kitchen cleaner, claim to be 100% plant-based products.
+Brands like Nimble Eco-Friendly Cleaner, claim to be 100% plant-based products.

 You clean your oven with the sole intention of cooking again.
 You want a clean and hygienic oven to be able to do that safely.
 There are some precautions you should take to ensure your food isn’t affected by any of the cleaning detergents you use.